Blaze-0903/Inventory-Management-IoT/README.md

-# Inventory-Management-IoT

-## 📦 Inventory Management System using IoT 🌐
+# 📦 Inventory Management System using IoT 🌐

 This project implements an **IoT-based Inventory Management System** using **ESP32, Load Cell (HX711), and DHT22**.
 It measures **weight, temperature, and humidity** to track inventory levels, displaying real-time data on a **TFT LCD screen**.